elephantscale/es-training-new/course-outlines/python-as-a-second-language.md

 * Python has recently become the most popular language.
-It excels at data science, artificial intelligence, and other tasks but is also an outstanding language for web and service programming and general application development.
+It excels at data science, artificial intelligence, and other tasks but is also an outstanding language for web programming and general application development.

-  * This is a complete Python course.
+  * This is a Python course for programmers comfortable with another language.
   * Helps beginners to Python become comfortable with language basics and getting started with Python.
   * Takes those moving beyond Python language basics to doing analytics and application development in Python.
   * Teaches doing Machine Learning using popular SciKit-Learn package in Python language.
-  * Python and SciKit-Learn

 ## What you will learn
 * Introducing Python Language